-, in the We highlight some important constraints in prevalence studies and provide recommendations for determining the minimum and reasonable sample size .
-In our case studies focused on fish acanthocephalan parasites found in a small lake in Slovakia, we aim to demonstrate sample size estimation in descriptive comparative studies and emphasize the importance of pilot surveys to determine the suitable sample size and to accurately characterize population prevalence.
+The present work provides a practical guidance for researchers in ecological parasitology, medical and veterinary science in estimating the prevalence of infection.
+We highlight some important constraints in prevalence studies and provide recommendations for determining the minimum and reasonable sample size based on the analysis of variation in confidence interval, precision and median values of prevalence.
+In our case studies focused on fish acanthocephalan parasites found in a small lake in Slovakia and zoonotic tapeworm infections in red foxes across different administrative regions of Slovakia, we aim to demonstrate our strategy of sample size estimation in descriptive comparative studies and emphasize the importance of pilot surveys to determine the suitable sample size and to accurately characterize population prevalence.

 Materials and methods